joshcanhelp/josh-to-11/input/symlinked/posts/2008-05-25-cds-burning-improperly-songs-skipping-verification-errors-i-can-help.md

 ---
-title: "CDs burning improperly?
+title: CDs burning improperly?
 Songs skipping?
 Verification errors?
-I can help!"
+I can help!
-excerpt: "Here are a few things I found out about burning a CD of any type.
-It turns out, the solution was easy."
+excerpt: 'Here are a few things I found out about burning a CD of any type.
+It turns out, the solution was easy.'
-modified: 2016-04-01 03:52:11
+modified: 2016-04-01T03:52:11.000Z
-tags: ["Throwback", "Hardware"]
-featured_img:
 wpid: 25
+tags:
+  - Throwback
+  - Hardware
+featured_img: null
 ---

 This story started about 2 or 3 years ago in my previous car.
 When I would burn MP3 CDs (just simple data diss), some songs would play, some would play for a bit and then go blank, some would skip, and some discs wouldn’t even play.
 I drove me crazy to have a head unit that could play MP3 discs but not actually play the MP3 discs.
 It started happening out of the blue so I assumed the unit had gone bad and I was out of luck.